Traffic-Aware Autonomous Driving with Differentiable Traffic Simulation: Traffic-Aware Autonomous Driving

 \subsection{Phase 1: Learning Acceleration with Online RL}

-The goal of this phase is purely to learn acceleration behavior, given all other controls are optimal with respect to the expert, through the use of on-policy RL algorithms.
-For our experiments, we use PPO as well as differentiable PPO, which improves sample efficiency by taking advantage of simulation gradients.
-We also use on-policy model-free algorithms in our method to be consistent with results from FLOW~\cite{wu2017flow}.
+The goal of this phase is to learn acceleration behavior with on-policy reinforcement learning (RL) algorithms, given that other controls such as steering are optimal via the expert driver.
+For our experiments, we use PPO as well as the gradient-enhanced PPO later described in Section~\ref{sec:sample_enhancement}, which improves sample efficiency by taking advantage of simulation gradients.

 The action space of this phase is continuous and defined by a maximum acceleration $\alpha_{max}$ and minimum acceleration $\alpha_{min}$, which represent units of meters per second squared ($m/s^2$).
 The observation space is multi-modal and depends on the inputs of the imitation learning framework.
-For LBC, we a top-down segmentation map $M$ plus the traffic state vector $s$ given by the simulator.
+For LBC, we collect a top-down segmentation map $M$ plus the traffic state $s$ given by the simulator.
 To account for traffic laws and discourage blind acceleration, the predicted acceleration is only used when the expert determines a non-braking state.
-It is also worth noting that reward functions from FLOW are not inherently differentiable due to the lack of differentiable traffic simulation; thus differentiable simulation enables differentiable rewards as well.
+Reward functions from FLOW~\cite{wu2017flow} can now be used with auto-differentiation since traffic simulation is differentiable.

-In our experiments, we use a weighted sum of two societal objectives, $R_{vel}$ and $R_{mpg}$, plus a jerkiness constraint related only to the autonomous vehicle itself.
-The first term relates to average velocity of the traffic state, which directly address overall traffic flow.
-The second term is a ``miles per gallon'' metric, which relates to energy efficiency.
-Finally, the third term is an L2 constraint that discourages the next predicted actions to be too far from the last predicted action, and encourages ``smoother'' transitions of acceleration.
-This term is inspired by real world behavior, where a passenger will feel safer if a driver slowly presses down the gas pedal to accelerate.
+In our experiments, we use a weighted sum of two global objectives, $R_{vel}$ and $R_{mpg}$, plus an individual jerkiness constraint for the AV.
+The first term relates to the average velocity of the traffic state, the second term is a miles-per-gallon metric that relates to energy efficiency, and the third term is an L2 constraint that discourages the next predicted actions to be too far from the last predicted action for smoother acceleration.
+Intuitively, a passenger will feel safer if a driver slowly presses down the gas pedal to accelerate.
 The third term can also be viewed as a form of time-dependent regularization on sequences of actions.
 The reward function $R_{comb}$ is described below, where $g^i_t$ is gallons of fuel consumed per second and $v^i_t$ represents the velocity in meters per second by vehicle $i$ at timestep $t$ after action $a_t$: